 In 2005, it was received fairly positively by such news outlets as Curtain Up.
-NY Magazine however said that for $50 a ticket, “LAB (Labyrinth Theatre, the playright’s current home) might eventually want to put forth a finished product.”
-The later West End production which also met with almost positive unanimous reviews was however, “busted” by the Times Online with 3 out of 5 stars, saying “too much New York – maybe.
+However, NY Magazine said that for $50 a ticket, “LAB (Labyrinth Theatre, the playwright’s current home) might eventually want to put forth a finished product.”
+The later West End production which also met with almost positive unanimous reviews was then busted by the Times Online with 3 out of 5 stars, saying “Too much New York – maybe.
 One doesn’t want an earnestly pious, reverential play.
 But do we want one which tries to make big, big issues palatable by coating them not with sugar but, at times, with bubblegum?”

 Judas is unable to defend himself, unable to speak, unable to move past the betrayal of friends.
-But betrayal takes on a expanded form in this play as it is not simply relegated to Judas’ one act.
-As we discover through the testimonies, and recall, many of the characters, even the good ones, are complicit.
+Betrayal takes on an expanded form in this play.
+It is not simply relegated to Judas’ one act.
+As we discover through testimony and recall, by many of the characters, even the good ones are complicit.
 In fact, Jesus himself, as Judas’ best friend, has the biggest, most surprising role to play.
-In Iscariot, we are presented with a sort of ultimate question, “Who is actually good or evil?”
+In Iscariot, we are presented with the question, “Who is actually good or evil?”
 Or, at least, “Who is actually right?
 And who is really to blame, if anyone?”
 There is a yin yang effect in all of our actions.
-Sometimes what we do starts out right.
-But then it turns all wrong.
+And sometimes although what we do starts out, right, it turns out wrong.
 And that is what we are judged for.
 In some ways, this is Judas’ only sin.

-One could say that Iscariot, is a somewhat sexy, modern day, morality play.
-The Victory Theatre’s more LA-ified version, is the lighter side of Iscariot, guided by a director with obvious religious grounding.
-We see this throughout in the tone of the performance overall and also in the minor indulgences actors are allowed to take in their respective “emotional lives” – the tepid displays of beaific “mood” and on the other hand overwrought violences in moments where the text should be sufficient.
-They seem right at first, but, I got the feeling that on small occasions [some of] the cast didn’t trust that they themselves were enough.
-I’m walking a fine line here.
-But this comment is resonated from personal knowledge and experience derived from having been a long time stage professional.
-Balancing the show, however, are crests of the largest proportions which thoroughly and successfully exude the life and the intention of this drama.
+One could say that Iscariot, is a somewhat sexy, modern-day, morality play.
+The version presented by the Victory Theatre is the lighter side of Iscariot, guided by a director with obvious religious grounding.
+We see this throughout in the tone of the performance overall and also in the minor indulgences actors are allowed to take in their respective emotional lives.
+There are tepid displays of beatific mood.
+On the other hand overwrought violence in moments where the text should be sufficient, suggesting that the cast didn’t trust that they themselves were enough.

 Outstanding performances by Patrick Riviere, the show’s director, as Caiaphas the Elder.
 Mr. Riviere is definitely a heavy who can stand his ground and it shows during his cynical debate with the prosecution for evidence of goodness in Judas.